Darrell Henderson Player Prop Bets for NFL Week 18 | Los Angeles vs. San Francisco 1/9/2022

 Matchup vs. San Francisco

-- Henderson's 36.8 rushing yards per game in his five career matchups against the 49ers are 2.7 fewer yards than his over/under in Sunday's game.
+- Against the 49ers, Henderson's 36.8 rushing yards per game over his five career matchups are 2.7 fewer than his over/under in Sunday's game.

-- In five games versus the 49ers Henderson has not run for a touchdown.
+- In five games versus the 49ers Henderson has not rushed for a touchdown.

-- The 49ers allow 106.0 yards per game on the ground, the NFL's ninth-ranked rush defense.
+- Conceding 106 rushing yards per game, the 49ers have the ninth-ranked run defense in the NFL.

-- This year the 49ers have given up 17 rushing TDs.
-They are ranked 23rd in the league in that category.
+- Henderson and the Rams will face off against the NFL's 23rd-ranked defense in terms of rushing touchdowns conceded (17).

 Recent Performances